Welcome to today's edition of the Rush 24-7 podcast.

 McCain does this all the time, joining with the Democrats to undermine the president.

-People are going to end up forgetting McCain and Warner and Graham if there is blame for holding this up, and that the Bush and everybody will blame the Democrats.
+Now, Dick Turbin, senator from Illinois, says that people, he said this on TV this morning, people are going to end up forgetting McCain and Warner and Graham if there is blame for holding this up and that Bush and everybody will blame the Democrats.

 They deserve some blame.